Steve Brown (wheelchair rugby)

-Steve Brown (born 2 June 1981) is a television presenter, public speaker and athlete mentor as well as a former member and captain of the Great Britain wheelchair rugby squad.
+Stephen Brown (born 2 June 1981) is an English television presenter, public speaker, athlete mentor and a former member and captain of the Great Britain wheelchair rugby squad.

 Early life

 Brown was raised in a family that supported Crystal Palace Football Club and was inspired by them.
 He attended Borden Grammar School in Sittingbourne, Kent and represented the school in football, cricket and cross-country.

 Alongside his sport, Brown's greatest pleasure was in exploring the countryside around his home.
 His interest was so great that he wanted to be a wildlife presenter.
 "If I wasn't playing football with my mates I was catching tadpoles and slowworms, and I loved programmes like The Really Wild Show and everything with David Attenborough.
 So that’s what I wanted to be.
 But the careers master just told me I wouldn't be able to do that and to forget it."

 Injury and recovery

-At the age of 23, Brown fell from a first-floor balcony while working in Europe as an area manager for a holiday company.
+At the age of 23, Brown fell from a first-floor balcony while working in Germany as an area manager for a holiday company.
 He recounts: "I tripped and fell from a first-floor balcony.
 I was looking up when I landed, so when my body stopped my head went back over my shoulders, like a severe whiplash.
 It snapped my neck, dislocating the C7 [one of the cervical vertebra, below the skull] and trapping my spinal cord."
-Very soon after arriving at Stoke Mandeville Hospital, Brown was taken to watch wheelchair rugby.
+Soon after arriving at Stoke Mandeville Hospital, Brown was taken to watch wheelchair rugby.